 Incredibly tasty and super easy small batch almond biscotti are crunchy, crumbly and packed with almonds.
 They are the perfect cookie for dunking into a hot cup of tea, coffee, or hot chocolate.
 AND they are also surprisingly so easy to make.
-The only downside is that they are quite addictive… so you might want to make a double batch and hope that there will be some leftovers.
+The only downside is that they are quite crave-worthy… so you might want to make a double batch and hope that there will be some leftovers.

 What is in Almond Biscotti?